 NOTE:Even if the latest critical updates were installed a week ago, check for updates again.
 Check for Windows updates on a consistent basis.
 Microsoft regularly provides critical updates to make Windows more secure.
 These updates are important for protecting a computer.
 If you have an always-on broadband connection, set the Window Update tool to automatically check for updates daily.

 To use Windows Update, see Updating Drivers and Software with Windows Update for instructions.
 To make sure that the computer is free of viruses, continue through the remaining steps of this document.

 Step 2: Checking to see if virus scanner software is installed correctly

 Many HP and Compaq computers come with a trial version of antivirus software already installed, but you should check that it is set up and running correctly.

 NOTE:Your computer might have come with a complementary 60-day subscription to Norton Internet Security.
 HP recommends following on-screen prompts to renew your subscription.
 Renewing your subscription not only helps protect your system against new threats, but can enhance Norton Internet Security with online protection that is faster, more responsive, and uses less memory.

 Click the heading or the accompanying plus (+) sign to expand the information.

-Check your security software by clicking the system tray icon for security or accessing the security/action center from the Start menu
+Check your computer for security software by clicking the system tray icon for security or accessing the security/action center from the Start menu.

 - You can quickly determine if a computer has security software installed by moving the mouse pointer along the lower right corner of the Windows Desktop, over the icons next to the clock.
 A small text window displays over each icon.
 Read the text over each icon to find the tray icon for the security software.
 Right-click this icon to open the security software or examine more options.